 It is so still; yet so alive.
 The sounds of howler monkeys screaming in the evening and finding fresh jaguar footprints in your way is quite spectacular.
 The sights, the smells and the hundreds of different species of insects and animals provide a sensory overload.

 At the end of the day, you will reach the archaeological site of El Mirador where the camp is installed again.
 Finally, you should prepare to take a good rest.

 Today you will have the time for an exploration walk through El Mirador, known as “The Lost City of the Maya”.

-This huge archeological site is one of the largest in the Mayan world and is known as the cradle of this civilization.
+This huge archaeological site is one of the largest in the Mayan world and is known as the cradle of this civilization.
 El Mirador (which means “The Lookout”) is in the jungles of northern Guatemala.

 It is a vast area of virgin rain-forest and dozens of Mayan ruins, including several large cities with huge structures and many square miles of unrestored mounds and pyramids covered in vegetation.

 Today begins the walk back, following the same route.
 Therefore, you will hike approximately 6 hours until we reach the site of El Tintal, a pre-classic archaeological site that features a sophisticated irrigation system.

 This site is still largely unexcavated, and here the camp will be installed to spend the night.